MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/get-started.md

 ## Optional: Set your default subscription

-If you have multiple subscriptions, the Azure Resource Graph (ARG) assumes you want to search across all your subscriptions.
+If you have multiple subscriptions, the [Azure Resource Graph](/azure/governance/resource-graph/overview) assumes you want to search across all your subscriptions.

 You can set a default subscription which limits GitHub Copilot to query a single subscription.